EMIS School Hub — App that help make communication between school and parent more effective and reliable.

 Potential Concept Results

-• Increase event awareness by ~50% by making event information accessible anytime with built-in reminders
+Increase event awareness by 50% by making event information accessible anytime with reminders

-• Improve lost item recovery by ~30% by removing the friction that stops parents from following through
+Improve lost item recovery by 30%, removing the friction that stops parents from following through